fin3ss3g0d/evilgophish/README.md

 - `GoPhish` will listen locally on port `8080`
 - `Apache2` will listen on port `443` externally and proxy to either local `GoPhish/evilginx2` depending on the subdomain name requested. `Apache2` access log file is created for both `GoPhish/evilginx2` servers
   - Requests will be filtered at `Apache2` layer based on redirect rules and IP blacklist configuration

-## How Does It Work?

-This project is based off of this [blog](https://outpost24.com/blog/Better-proxy-than-story), so please read it before getting started.
-To provide the tracking part, there is a function that runs every minute inside of `GoPhish` that keeps refreshing the dashboard with results for a campaign.
-This function was modified to loop all sent email events and for each, loop the `Apache2` access log for `evilginx2` looking for a regular expression match for the `RId` associated with that sent email event.
-If a match is found, this indicates a user clicked their link and a clicked link event for that user is created inside `GoPhish`.
-From there, all clicked link events are looped and a custom credential log from `evilginx2` is looped looking for a regular expression match for the username inside of `GoPhish`.
-If there is a match here, we know the user submitted data and a submitted data event is created inside `GoPhish` containing the username/password combination from `evilginx2`.

 ## Getting Setup